swatishaw1/swatishaw1/README.md

 A full-stack web application built to understand how third-party services integrate into real systems.

+**Project Overview:** DropBG is a full-stack web application for background removal using AI-based image processing.
+It includes a React frontend, Spring Boot backend, and integrations with third-party services for authentication, image processing, and payments.
+The project focuses on understanding real-world system workflows and backend integration patterns.

 **Tech:** React, Spring Boot, REST APIs

 **Features**